 - Phibsborough, the coolest neighbourhoods in Dublin

-- The Docklands, an upscale and modern area to stay in Dublin
+- Docklands, where to stay in Dublin for business traverlers

 - Smithfield, a trendy neighbourhood to stay in Dublin

-- Stoneybatter, best area to stay in Dublin for young and quiet atmostphere
+- Stoneybatter, where to stay in Dublin for young and hipster

-1. O’Connell Street, the best area where to stay in Dublin
+1. O’Connell Street (City Centre), where to stay in Dublin for first-time tourists

-O’Connell Street is the most central part of Dublin.
-The street runs right through the heart of the city centre, through both the north and south, thanks to the O’Connell Bridge river crossing.
-If staying as close to the centre of the city as possible is your top priority, then O’Connell Street is the place to go.
+The widest street in Dublin, O’Connell Street is the most central part of Dublin.
+The street runs right through the heart of the city center, through both the north and south, thanks to the O’Connell Bridge river crossing.
+If staying as close to the center of the city as possible is your top priority, then O’Connell Street is the place to go.

-The General Post Office, considered the absolute centre point for the city, is located along O’Connell Street.
+The General Post Office considered the absolute center point for the city, is located along O’Connell Street.
 If you choose a hotel within walking distance of this landmark, you know you are staying as central as you can get.
 With its grand columned façade, you will definitely know when you see it.

 The area itself is a hub of shopping and hospitality.
 O’Connell Street and the roads leading off from it are lined with numerous well-known brands.
 This includes the pedestrian Henry Street, one of the oldest and most famous shopping areas in Dublin, second only to Grafton Street in the south.

-In amongst the shops and boutiques you will find plenty of restaurants and traditional Irish pubs to take a cosy break.
+In amongst the shops and boutiques, you will find plenty of restaurants and traditional Irish pubs to take a cozy break.
 In the evenings the street comes alive with live music venues hosting various local artists.

 Several statues and monuments line O’Connell Street which are worth keeping an eye out for.
 O’Connell Street is named for the nationalist politician Daniel O’Connell and so it is fitting that one of these monuments, right by the north end of O’Connell Bridge would be dedicated to him.